 4. Credit cards aren’t secure

 Chances are you’ve heard about skimming—they’re these little devices that scammers slip on top of a credit card reader to secretly steal your information.
-They are often sneakily attached to ATMs, gas station pumps, vending machines—basically any place you might swipe your card that’s unsupervised.
+They're often sneakily attached to ATMs, gas station pumps, vending machines—basically any place you might swipe your card that’s unsupervised.
 And now, that list will include EV charging stations.

 Scamming tools like these have driven the adoption of wireless, “tap-and-go” style payment models like NFC payment systems (which include contactless cards and mobile based payment options like Apple Pay and Google Pay) or app-based payments.
 With no physical contact taking place between the card and the payment terminal, it becomes far more difficult to “skim” your information.
 That’s why, if you look in your wallet right now, there’s a good chance your credit card is already capable of this kind of authentication.
 It’s simply more secure.

-5. EV stations already have payment methods!
+5. EV charging stations already have payment methods!

-What’s more, the EV market is already working on other, new ways to activate charging sessions and payments.
+What’s more, the EV market is already working on new ways to activate charging sessions and payments.
 One such method is known as ISO 15118.
 With this protocol, your car would be able to “speak” to the charging station via the charging cable and activate payments and charging sessions simply by plugging the car in.
 And that’s just the beginning!

 Mainstream electric mobility is still less than a decade old.
 In many ways, best practices for electric vehicles are still being defined and honed.
 But, in order to create a better EV driving experience, we first need to get some input from those driving EVs today .